antoBit/antodev/src/blog/2021-05-15-using-the-mediastream-web-api-to-record-screen-camera-and-audio.md

 ## Review the entire code

-I set up a small GitHub gist with the entire code from this article, check it out here: [MediaStream API Example · GitHub](https://gist.github.com/antoBit/bc954852849d1989653b99169ceece47)
+I set up a small Codepen gist with the entire code from this article, check it out here: https://codepen.io/antopiras89/pen/mdWEExX

 I hope this has been helpful.
 If you want me to dive into it a little bit more or maybe tackle some real-world examples like choosing between multiple cameras and microphones let me know in the comments below 💪🏻